Adaptive Height Optimisation for Cellular-Connected UAVs using Reinforcement Learning: System Model

-The UAV connects to the BS at the shortest horizontal distance at all times (as this allows it to limit the received interference \cite{boris_dic_ant}).
-Therefore, as the UAV moves through the environment some \acp{bs} become closer and others more distant.
-When it reaches the point where its serving \ac{bs} is no longer the closest BS, it will reconnect to the new closest BS.
+The \ac{uav} connects to the \ac{bs} with the best \ac{SINR} at all times.
+Therefore, as the \ac{uav} moves through the environment some \acp{bs} become stronger and others weaker.
+When it reaches the point where its serving \ac{bs} is no longer the \ac{bs} with strongest signal, it will reconnect to the new \ac{los} with the strongest signal.
 We assume that this handover occurs seamlessly, and there is no disconnect or loss of signal quality when it happens.